pwrzosek/tJMagnonHolon/docs/src/guide.md

 operator = Main.Operators.ck_up
 result = Main.Operators.applyOperator(system, ψ, operator, 0)
 ```
 The first 3 arguments are always `system`, wave function `ψ` and `operator`.
-Futher arguments are considered `operator` indices and will be passed to the `operator` function.
+Further arguments are considered `operator` indices and will be passed to the `operator` function.
-It is important to remember that the above `result` may in general overlap with many different subspaces of the model.
+It is important to remember that the above `result` may in general overlap with multiple subspaces of the model.
 The `result` is a hash table with keys of type [`System`](@ref Main.tJmodel1D.System) describing the resulting subspaces and values of type `Vector{ComplexF64}` representing corresponding subspace wave-functions.
 ```@example
 result = Main.Operators.SystemWaveFunction(Main.tJmodel1D.System() => [1.0im, 0.0]) # hide